TYPE OF TREE

 Thanks very much and have a great outing!

 THE LARGER PICTURE

 Though using a cut tree might seem like an odd way to protect the environment, it actually does protect the environment.
 Our trees remove carbon dioxide from the air, provide habitat for wildlife, protect soil from erosion, add scenic beauty to the countryside, provide an outdoor experience to thousands of people every year, and bring nature into their homes as well.
-Our trees are a crop which keeps the land agricultural -- when trees are cut, more are planted.
-In addition, we use no chemicals, and also donate 10 percent of tree sales to the local environmental group, the Environmental Defenders of McHenry County.
+Our trees are a crop which keeps the land agricultural -- when trees are cut, more are planted in the spring.
+In addition, we use no chemicals, and the netting we use is made of recycled plastic.
+We also donate a portion of tree sales to a local environmental group, the Environmental Defenders of McHenry County.